PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Translation units
   Part of a program that can be separately compiled.
 Individual source, or header, files.

+Truthy Expressions
+  Expressions that evaluate to true in a boolean context: non-zero values, non-null pointers, non-empty containters/objects and all the usual comparision and logical expressions.

 Tuple
   A container that allows grouping of multiple values of potentially different types into a single object.